Unholy-Scripts/autosort-media/README.md

 ## Coming Additions

 * Adding automated cronjob scheduler as an option
-* Additional paramaterization of categories
-* Automatic install of dependencies
+* Metadata analytics and filtering based on these analytics
 * More...

-## Current Version [autosort-media-v1.1.0]
+## Current Version [autosort-media-v1.2.0-beta]

 ## Recent Changes
+* Massive rework of scripting methodology.

 #### Major Changes
-  * Changed scripting methodology to call functions from an outside file
-  * Included the majority of functions in config file
+* Separated into multiple files, referencing eachother
+* Added dependency installer function.
-  * Added Configuration file to ''/Dep'' directory
+* Added liability waiver
+* Increased functionality to expand directories and parameters indefinitely if the user wants.

 #### Minor Changes
   * Version updates